1337hero/boldandadventurous.com/_posts/2015-01-05-an-update-about-our-blog.md

 ---
+layout: post
 title: An Update about our Blog
-author: Mike Key
-layout: post
 permalink: /an-update-about-our-blog/

+by: Mike

+quote:

+image: /media/default-cover.jpg
+video: false

 categories:
-  - 'News &amp; Updates'
+  - News & Updates

 ---

 We haven&#8217;t posted much content to our site in the past several months.

 Since posting about &#8220;[Why we are selling it all to live our dreams][1]&#8221; we have since purchased our Airstream and our Tow Vehicle.